 Written by Elvina Lee

-If you’re after more fun science for kids, subscribe to Double Helix magazine!
+If you’re after more science activities for kids, subscribe to Double Helix magazine!